makerdao/testchain-client/README.md

 ```

 In the above example, the Observable is assigned to our `chainStream` constant.
-`subscribe()` takes two functions as arguments and are executed on an effective
+`subscribe()` takes a callback function as an argument and is executed on an effective
 infinite loop for each incoming event fired from the backend on each channel.
-The first, is where all incoming data is passed and where a user should expect
+This callback is where all incoming data is passed and where a user should expect
 to find the chain events and returning data.
 The client has bootstrapped the
-`event` name to each returned payload object to make it easier for the user to
-specify a target event.
-The second function parameter is the error event which
+value `eventName` to make it easier for the user to specify a target event.
-is used in the event that a chain fires an error event.
-We can easily subscribe
-and unsubscribe from these events whenever we want.

 **`once()`**